electric-cash/explorer/README.md

 ## Prerequisites

 1. Install and run a full, archiving [node](https://github.com/bitcoinvault/bitcoinvault/blob/master/INSTALL.md).
 Ensure that your bitcoin node has full transaction indexing enabled (`txindex=1`) and the RPC server enabled (`server=1`).
-2. Synchronize your node with the Bitcoin Vault network.
+2. Synchronize your node with the Electric Cash network.
 3. "Recent" version of Node.js (8+ recommended).

 ## Instructions